unknown321/wampy/MAKING_OF_EQUALIZER_FILTERS.md

 use `LD_PRELOAD`.
 List is successfully modified, filters are there, but they don't work.
 Logs (`setprop persist.sys.sony.icx.showselog 1`) tell us that `is_proc_` variable for failed filter is set to `false` by `UpdateProcCond` function every time it runs.
-Reason is unknown; code differs from filter to filter; most likely that happens because of some missing initialization step despite `Init()` and `InitEffect()` functions running successfully.
+Reason is unknown; code differs from filter to filter; most likely that happens because of some missing initialization step despite `Init()` and `InitEffect()` filter functions running successfully.
 Here comes the dirty hack: that value is forcefully set to user-provided value right after `UpdateProcCond` call.
 This enables the filter and it works just fine.

-Now we can use shared memory to pass values from `SoundServiceFw` library and control filters directly which is much faster than using standard player (like it was in "equalizer per song" option).
+Now we can use shared memory to pass config values from `SoundServiceFw` library and control filters directly which is much faster than using standard player (like it was in "equalizer per song" option).
 That does not update player interface, but there is no interface for 6 band and VPT on WM1Z anyway.
 Setting filter parameters also change player settings in nvram, which are then picked up by Wampy's "equalizer per song" (very nice).